ruricolist/cmd/README.md

   => "Sun Sep 27 15:43:01 CDT 2020"
   ```

+- `cmd!` runs an external program purely for side effects, discarding
+  all output and returning nothing.

 - `cmd?` returns `t` if the external program returned `0`, and `nil`
   otherwise, with the exit code as a second value.
 As other variants
   by default signal an error if the process exists non-zero, `cmd?` is